lidofinance/dual-governance/docs/specification.md

 function startRageQuit()
 ```

 Transits the `Escrow` instance from the `SignallingEscrow` state to the `RageQuitEscrow` state.
-Following this transition, locked funds become unwithdrawable and are accessible to users only as plain ETH after the completion of the full `RageQuit` process, including the `RageQuitExtensionDelay` and `RageQuitEthClaimTimelock` stages.
+Following this transition, locked funds become unwithdrawable and are accessible to users only as plain ETH after the completion of the full `RageQuit` process, including the `RageQuitExtensionDelay` and `RageQuitEthWithdrawalsTimelock` stages.

 As the initial step of transitioning to the `RageQuitEscrow` state, all locked wstETH is converted into stETH, and the maximum stETH allowance is granted to the `WithdrawalQueue` contract for the upcoming creation of Withdrawal NFTs.